-Morning faded and the sky brightened into the rich hues of an early-rise orange, while the waves of fatigue washed over Cooper, drenching his bones in a weary contempt.
-His eyes stung from the light and his stomach panged for food, leaving him with a dizzying nausea.
-He considered nibbling while walking, but found himself cautious of onlookers and bystanders, so instead made an attempt to keep his basket hidden out of sight as he ventured further into the Apartheid District.
+Morning faded and the sky brightened into the rich hues of an early-rise orange.
+The waves of fatigue washed over Cooper, drenching his bones in a weary contempt.
+His eyes stung from the light and his stomach panged for food, leaving him with dizzying nausea.
+He considered nibbling while walking but found himself cautious of onlookers and bystanders, so instead made an attempt to keep his basket hidden out of sight as he ventured further into the Apartheid District.

-He was nearing his destination; a momentary glimmer of joy as he yearned for his bed knowing that it was only a short distance away.
-His joy was short lived though, as in the distance coming towards him, Cooper could hear the drunken and boisterous ramblings of a group of men.
-They were just out of sight, hidden from the winding paths of the street – but they were close.
+He had not long to go and a momentary glimmer of joy emerged as he yearned for his.
+His joy was short-lived though, as in the distance, coming towards him, Cooper could hear the drunken ramblings of familiar voices.
+They were just out of sight, hidden from the winding curve of the street – but they were close.

-Cooper could hear them more clearly now, and they were singing, voices full of the dulcet tones of intoxicated whimsey; “We like drinking with Boldy, ‘cause Boldy is our mate!
+They were singing, voices full of intoxicated whimsey; “We like drinking with Boldy, ‘cause Boldy is our mate!
 And when we drink with Boldy, he downs his pint in; eight, seven, six—”

 Cooper glanced to his sides, looking for an alley to quickly dart into.
 He found nothing but grubby buildings that tightly lined the street on each side.
 It was a narrow path.
 He wouldn’t be able to avoid them.